ZenithVal/EyeHeightPersistence/README.md

 # Running from Source
-For those that want to modify the source code or run it locally without the provided executable:
 - Clone the repo
-- Open `EyeHeightPersistence.sln` in Visual Studio 2022+
+- Open `EyeHeightPersistence.sln` in your IDE.
-- Restore NuGet packages (`Rug.Osc`, `vrc-oscquery-lib`, `System.Text.Json`)
+- Restore NuGet packages
 - Build and Run

 ---